Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Methods

 For simplicity, we present our method in the case of two causes of informative dropout, i.e., $H = 2$.
-This aligns with our motivating study, where recovery and death are the two distinct causes of dropout.
-For subject $i$ at measurement time $t$ where $t_1 \le t < t_K$, we define the hazards of type 1 and type 2 dropout, respecitively, as
+This aligns with our motivating study, where recovery and death are the distinct causes of dropout.
+For subject $i$ at measurement time $t$ where $t_1 \le t < t_K$, we define the hazards of type 1 and type 2 dropout, respectively, as

-Using these hazards, the model for the $h$-th dropout can be constructed in two parts.
-The first part is a ``logit'' link for regression, capturing the relationship between the hazards and the linear predictors of the dropout model:
+Using these hazards, the model for the $h$-th dropout is constructed in two parts.
+The first part employs a generalized logit link for regression, capturing the relationship between the hazards and the linear predictors of dropout model:

-where parameters $p_{ij}$ and $u_{ij}$, for all $i, j \in \{0, 1\}$, represent the association between the random effects and the dropout processes and $q_0(t)$, $q_1(t)$, $v_0(t)$ and $v_1(t)$ denote functions that govern the relationship between time $t$ and dropout processes, typically specified as follows:
+where parameters $p_0$, $p_1$, $u_0$ and $u_1$ quantify the association between the true underlying longitudinal magnitude outcomes ($\mu_{it}$, as defined in model (\ref{f2})) and the dropout hazards.
+Meanwhile, $q_0(t)$, $q_1(t)$, $v_0(t)$ and $v_1(t)$ are functions that govern the relationship between measurement time $t$ and dropout hazards, typically specified as:

-where $I_n(t)$ denotes the indicator function, taking the value 1 when $t=n$ and 0 otherwise.
-Equation (\ref{f7}) treats the measurement time as a categorical variable and are henceforth referred to as flexible temporal functions.
+where $I_n(t)$ denotes the indicator function, equal to 1 when $t=n$ and 0 otherwise.
+Equation (\ref{f7}) treats the measurement time as a categorical variable and are henceforth referred to as categorical time functions.
 However, when the number of repeated measures $K$ is large, the functions in (\ref{f7}) would include an excessive number of parameters, leading to a significant computational burden.
 One approach to reduce this burden is to combine measurement times and use an indicator variable for each combined level.
-Another option is to utilize the following linear functions:
+Alternatively, we can utilize the following linear functions:

-and they are termed linear temporal functions.
-The model utilizing linear temporal functions requires significantly fewer parameters that the model using flexible temporal functions.
-In our simulation study, we evaluate and compare their relative performance.
+and these are termed linear time functions.
+The model utilizing linear time functions requires significantly fewer parameters that the model using categorical time functions.
+In our simulation study, we will evaluate and compare their relative performance.